-Realms of Magic is a 2D fantasy RPG developed and published by a Polish studio, Polished Games.
-What a great name for a Polish developer.
+Realms of Magic is a 2D fantasy RPG developed and published by the aptly named Polish studio, Polished Games.
 Realms of Magic has been on my radar for several years, and I’ve been playing it off and on while it was in Early Access.
 A few months back, Realms of Magic left Early Access, so I decided to give it another shot.
 Better late than never, right?
 I knew this would be tough because, quite frankly, the game is massive.
 I guess you could say this review has been in the making for two years!

 I’m not joking when I say there’s a lot of content in this game.
 It’s expansive, with so many features and things to do.
 It’s a grab-bag of all the things you’d expect to see in an RPG survival game, but this time from a 2D perspective.
 You have a full-fledged story, side quests, over a dozen crafting professions, farming, building, meticulously hand crafted towns and dungeons, magic, and a very extensive character creator with racial attributes and stats.
 This is not a “casual” game by any means — it reminds me of a home-grown pen & paper RPG.